TomasHubelbauer/webrtc-qr-signaling-channel/README.md

 ## To-Do

-Handle more states: user media handlers, peer connection handlers…
+### Handle more states: user media handlers, peer connection handlers…

-Figure out why *ICE failed, add a TURN server and see about:webrtc for more details* happens even though I am able to successfully establish the connection.
+### Figure out why *ICE failed, add a TURN server and see about:webrtc for more details* happens

+Even though I am able to successfully establish the connection.

-Add UI which shows the states of the peer connection and the data channel.
+### Add UI which shows the states of the peer connection and the data channel

-Demonstrate the functionality by implementing a local storage syncing mechanism on top of the data channel peer connection.
+### Demonstrate the functionality by implementing a local storage syncing mechanism

+On top of the data channel peer connection.
 Send only diffs instead of the full data with each change and on the other end patch the existing content with the change.
 Also probably add version number and ensure the current messags one is one larger than the last one so we didn't miss messages.
 If it is the same we have a conflict and need to present resolution UI.

-Parse out important bits from the SDP either way and display only that in the codes so that they are easier to scan on both ends.
+### Parse out important bits from the SDP either way and display only that

+In the codes so that they are easier to scan on both ends.

-Add a UI button for joining without using the phone QR scanner flow in case of connecting two laptops/phones or not having a QR scanner on the phone.
+### Add a UI button for joining without using the phone QR scanner flow

+In case of connecting two laptops/phones or not having a QR scanner on the phone.
 This will just need to add another bit of data to the code - if it is another offer or an answer and based on it switch the flows.
 (Because by default both would show an offer and the one which notices each other first should display an answer for the other to then notice.)

-Add a read-receipt style message to acknoweledge reception of a message on the other side.
+### Add a read-receipt style message to acknowledge reception of a message on the other side

-Research options of keeping the application alive while the device gets locked (maybe using a service worker? maybe there is a JS API for this?) and/or how to reconnect a peer connection that got interrupted by the lock (can reuse the same SDP?).
+### Research options of keeping the application alive while the device gets locked

+(maybe using a service worker? maybe there is a JS API for this?) and/or how to reconnect a peer connection that got interrupted by the lock (can reuse the same SDP?).

+### Research fountation codes for more efficient message transfer